 Before selecting a topic for thesis research, students are advised to speak to NSE faculty and/or research scientists engaged in research in areas of interest to them.
 A student should then select a supervisor (from one of the approved categories of supervisors) and work out together a proposed program of thesis research.
 In some cases, joint thesis supervision by more than one faculty member may be appropriate.
 The program must be approved by the Department before research may be initiated.

-After submittal to the NSE Academic Office, the prospectus should be sent electronically to NSE faculty members for their review.
+After submittal to the NSE academic office, the prospectus should be sent electronically to NSE faculty members for their review.
 Unless informed to the contrary within one month after submittal, the candidate may assume the prospectus has been accepted.
 If the prospectus is considered unacceptable, the candidate will receive, within one month of submittal, a written statement to the effect from the supervisor acting for the department.
 If this occurs, another prospectus must be submitted for approval.

-All calculations and records as well as any equipment or instrumentation developed during the thesis research are the property of the Institute, at the discretion of the supervisor.
+All calculations and records, as well as any equipment or instrumentation developed during the thesis research, are the property of the Institute, at the discretion of the supervisor.
 Upon completion of the thesis, each student should make arrangements with the thesis supervisor for the transfer of records and equipment.

 As indicated in the ODGE Graduate Policy and Procedures Manual, prior to submission of the final written thesis, a draft complete in all particulars is required for editorial comment and professional appraisals by the supervisor and reader.
 In planning a schedule, the student should realize that in excess of one month has customarily been required to complete the editorial comment, professional appraisal, required revisions and review.

-At the time the thesis is submitted, one copy of a thesis summary, signed by the thesis supervisor, must be submitted to the NSE Academic Office.
+At the time the thesis is submitted, one copy of a thesis summary signed by the thesis supervisor must be submitted to the NSE academic office.
 The candidate will also provide the summary to each member of the thesis defense examining committee.
 Thesis summaries usually run from five to fifteen pages in length and should be in the form of a professional journal preprint.
 They should present the important results and conclusions of the research as well as a brief discussion of the significance and possible applications of the work.
 Inclusion of summary tables and/or important figures is encouraged.

 The candidate will be examined on the content of the thesis and on topics immediately related to it.
-The thesis defense may be scheduled to occur at any time after eight days have elapsed following submission of the thesis to the NSE Academic Office, in conformity with Institute and Department requirements for thesis presentation, but before the date grades are due for that term.
+The thesis defense may be scheduled to occur at any time after eight days have elapsed following submission of the thesis to the NSE academic office, in conformity with Institute and Department requirements for thesis presentation, but before the date grades are due for that term.
 The candidate shall arrange a time for the defense to meet the convenience of the thesis defense examining committee.
 The examining committee shall include at least three members of the MIT faculty (of whom the supervisor(s) and reader may be two).
 The chairman of the committee shall be an NSE faculty member who is not a supervisor or reader.
 Notice of the thesis defense must be attached to each of the copies of the thesis summary.
 The notice should list the names of the committee members, date, time, and place of the scheduled defense.
 Thesis submissions will not be accepted without such a notice, conforming to these regulations.
 A thesis defense shall not proceed without satisfactory thesis submission being accepted.

-The chairman of the thesis defense committee will inform the Department Graduate Office of the result of the defense.
-Acceptance will be endorsed by the signatures of the supervisor and reader on the thesis title page, after the thesis defense.
+Thesis defense examinations are open to the public.
+A notice of thesis defense must be emailed to all NSE faculty, staff and students at least one week prior to presentation.
+The chairman of the thesis defense committee will inform the NSE academic office of the result of the defense.
+Acceptance will be endorsed by the signatures of the supervisor and reader on the thesis title page after the thesis defense.

 All articles whose substance is extracted in whole or in part from a thesis should indicate the departments of MIT with which all authors were associated at the time the research was conducted; present affiliations (if other than MIT) should be shown by a footnote to the authors’ names.

 The student and the thesis supervisor should agree on the basic contents of the articles which are to result from the thesis, methods of publication, appropriate journal, number of authors, and acknowledgements, prior to the student’s termination of residence at MIT.
-In the case of a Ph.D. thesis, this should be done before the final oral examination of the thesis.
+In the case of a PhD thesis, this should be done before the final oral examination of the thesis.
 In the case of an SM thesis, it should be done at the time of submission of the thesis.